 MBB S-101 Study Abroad in Trento, Italy: Windows into the Structure of the Mind and Brain ( 33300)

 The mind/brain can be studied at multiple levels of description and with various methodologies.
-The course reviews methods from psycholinguistics to neuroimaging, and from computational modeling to cellular and clinical neuroscience.
+The course reviews methods from psycholinguistics perception and language processing to neuroimaging, and from computational modeling to cellular and clinical neuroscience.
 Each method is illustrated through laboratory demonstrations.
 This course is mandatory for all program participants, and it is meant to provide the neuroscience and cognitive science foundation necessary to explore specific topics in the field.

 - A $50 nonrefundable application fee